 Note: If you have personal score reports available from earlier examinations you may include them with your application.
 However, you must request ETS to send official score reports to the Graduate School directly: Boston College, Graduate School of Arts and Sciences, Code 3083.

 ** Effective August 1, 2011, the GRE General Test will be revised.
 Score reports from the revised exam will not be available from ETS until November.
 Scores from both the Revised General Test and exams taken prior to August 1, 2011 will be accepted.
 All GRE test scores are valid for five years from the date taken.**

-The TOEFL score is not required if:
+Proof of English proficiency is not required if:

 - You are a citizen of Australia, Canada (except Quebec), Great Britain, Ireland, New Zealand, Guyana, an Anglophone country of Africa, or an English-speaking country of the Caribbean.